Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

-To investigate the influence of up/down alignment on self-assembled structures, simulations of same-handed helices either oriented up or down were conducted (L$\uparrow \downarrow$ system).
-From Figure \ref{fig:configs_all}b, one observes: (i) a densely packed overall hexagonal arrangement; (ii) demixing of differently oriented helices into individual domains; and (iii) straight domain boundaries.
-Observation (ii) can be explained as follows: since a pure EP system forms frustration-less films where each nearest-neighbor interaction is in its global minimum, and any EA orientation is energetically less favorable than EP alignment with $\zeta = 0$ and $\chi = 0$ (see Section 3.1), the bonding energy of a helix is lowest when surrounded by six helices of the same alignment, leading to demixing.
-Observation (iii) can be understood by considering that at domain boundaries, each helix is in EA interaction with some neighbors.
+To investigate the influence of up/down alignment on self-assembled structures, simulations of same-handed helices either oriented up or down were conducted (\{L$\uparrow \downarrow$\} system).
+From Figure~\ref{fig:configs_all}b, one observes: (i) a densely packed overall hexagonal arrangement; (ii) demixing of differently oriented helices into individual domains; and (iii) straight domain boundaries.
+Observation (ii) can be explained as follows: Since a pure EP system forms frustration-less films, where each nearest-neighbor interaction is in its global minimum, and any EA orientation is energetically less favorable than EP alignment with $\zeta = 0$ and $\chi = 0$ (see Section 3.1), the bonding energy of a helix is lowest when surrounded by six helices of the same alignment.
+For mixtures of up and down orientated helices, this causes the demixing.
+Observation (iii) can be understood by considering that at domain boundaries, each helix is in EA interaction with some of its neighbors.
 For straight boundaries, each helix is surrounded by four helices of the same direction (EP interaction) and two of opposite alignment (EA interaction).
-Non-straight boundaries would require "corner points" with three neighbors of each type, which is energetically less favorable, leading to corner-free domains.
+Non-straight boundaries would require "corner points" with three neighbors of each type, which is energetically less favorable, leading to kink-free domain boundaries.
 Regarding observation (i), the cross-domain hexagonal structure can be explained by the fact that the most stable EA orientation occurs at \SI{8.65}{\angstrom}, similar to the EP lattice constant (see Section 3.1).
-That these EA arrangements are also in the best possible pair-interaction configuration is confirmed by RONN statistics in Fig. SX, showing a narrow distribution in $\chi$ and $\zeta$ corresponding to the global-minimum arrangement of EA pairs.
+That these EA arrangements are also in the best possible pair-interaction configuration is confirmed by RONN statistics in Figure~\ref{fig:RONN_RDF_EA}, showing a narrow distribution at $\chi=-\SI{77}{\degree} $ and $\zeta=\SI{0.3}\angstrom$ corresponding to the global-minimum arrangement of EA pairs.
 Due to boundary minimization, less than 6\% of all nearest neighbor interactions are of EA nature.